memcachier/docs/documentation/misc/changing_plans.md

 **IF(direct)**
 <p class="alert alert-info">
 <strong>*</strong> When moving between the development plan to a
-production plan, you <strong>will</strong> loose your cache.
+production plan, you <strong>will</strong> lose your cache.
 This is unavoidable due to the strong separation between the development and production clusters.
 </p>